reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 If you’re reading this article, it means you’re already well-versed with `JUnit`.

-> Let me give you a summary on `JUnit` - In software development, we developers write code which does something simple as designing a person’s profile (where you left/right swipe 😉) or as complex as making a payment (in a banking system).
+Let me give you a summary on `JUnit` - In software development, we developers write code which does something simple as designing a person’s profile (where you left/right swipe 😉) or as complex as making a payment (in a banking system).
-> <br> When we develop these features, we tend to write unit tests.
+When we develop these features, we tend to write unit tests.
 As the name suggests, the only purpose of the unit tests is to make sure the smallest of small parts of the code are behaving the way we expected.
 If the execution of the unit test fails for any reason, it means we have modified the desired functionality (or we like to call it broken functionality).
-> <br> One such tool available for writing unit tests is JUnit.
+One such tool available for writing unit tests is JUnit.
 These unit tests are tiny programs, yet so powerful and execute in a (Thanos) snap.
 If you like to learn more about `JUnit5` (also known as JUnit Jupiter), please check out - [junit5 article here](https://reflectoring.io/junit5/)

 Now that we know about JUnits.
 Let us now concentrate on the topic (for which you started to read this blog) - Parameterized tests in JUnit5.
 The development teams like to write reusable, loosely coupled source code using methods or classes.
 The behaviour of your source code depends on the parameters passed.
 For example - The sum method in a `Calculator` class can work with integer and float values.